OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 - For Outlook add-ins, define the rule or rules that specify the context in which they will be activated and interact with a message, appointment, or meeting request item.

 > [!NOTE]
-> When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
-For example, to pass validation, your add-in must work across all platforms that support the methods that you define (for more information, see [section 4.12](https://msdn.microsoft.com/en-us/library/jj220035.aspx#Anchor_3) and the [Office Add-in host and availability page](../overview/office-add-in-availability.md)).
+> If you plan to [publish](../publish/publish.md) your add-in to AppSource and make it available within the Office experience, make sure that you conform to the [AppSource validation policies](https://docs.microsoft.com/en-us/office/dev/store/validation-policies).
+For example, to pass validation, your add-in must work across all platforms that support the methods that you define (for more information, see [section 4.12](https://docs.microsoft.com/en-us/office/dev/store/validation-policies#4-apps-and-add-ins-behave-predictably) and the [Office Add-in host and availability page](../overview/office-add-in-availability.md)).

 ## Required elements